Gloucester County Restraining Order Attorney

 Restraining Orders in Gloucester County, New Jersey

-When a restraining order is filed, the New Jersey Superior Court Judge is required to determine that the alleged actions above did, indeed, occur and that the victim was the target of these predicate acts of domestic violence.
+The law in New Jersey allows for a person who feels that their safety is threatened to seek a restraining order.
+Restraining orders under the Prevention of Domestic Violence Act are designed to provide protection for the alleged victim by deterring the alleged attacker from making contact with them.
+When a restraining order is filed, the New Jersey Superior Court Judge is required to determine that the alleged actions did, indeed, occur and that the victim was the target of these predicate acts of domestic violence.
 Furthermore, the victim needs to swear either through an affidavit or by a sworn testimony that one or more of these acts occurred and that it’s necessary to have an order of protection in place in an effort to prevent the victim from enduring another domestic assault.

 Who is Eligible to File a Restraining Order in Gloucester County, New Jersey?